mesosphere/d2iq-engineering-blog/content/posts/capi-providers-run-dkp-on-openstack/index.md

 ![Launched VMs in OpenStack UI](vms.png)

 ## Attach cluster to DKP Enterprise
-At this stage, CAPI successfully deployed the cluster and the CAPI controller running at the DKP Enterprise centralized cluster is handling the lifecycle.
+At this stage, CAPI successfully deployed the cluster and the CAPI controller, running at the DKP Enterprise management cluster, is handling the lifecycle.

 In DKP you see the cluster in state “unattached”:
 ![Unattached cluster in DKP Enterprise](unattached.png)